marianogaragiola/urxvt_config/README.md

 ### Keybindings for tabs<a id="sec-1-1-1" name="sec-1-1-1"></a>

-The default configuration of *urxvt* terminal for create and switch between tabs is using the *Shift* key, this can be changed by the key *Control* modifing the file *usr/local/x86_64-linux-gnu/urxvt/perl/tabbed*.
+The default configuration of *urxvt* terminal for create and switch between tabs is using the *Shift* key, this can be changed by the key *Control* modifying the file */usr/local/x86_64-linux-gnu/urxvt/perl/tabbed*.
 In line 353 reads:

     if ($event->{state} & urxvt::ControlMask) {